Paul Gibbonsis creating Podcasts with today's leading authors and thinkers

 - Before that, I was one of PwC's top leadership/ culture/ innovation "gurus".

 - Before that, I was a derivatives trader and head of sales in investment banking.

-- My degrees are in Biochemistry, Philosophy, and Psychology - but I also studied both Neuroscience and Economics at grad level without doing the dissertation thing.
+- My degrees are in Physical Biochemistry, Philosophy, and Psychology - but I also studied both Neuroscience and Economics at grad level without doing the dissertation thang.